TITLE 15 GAMBLING AND LIQUOR CONTROL

 (b) An exclusion may be ordered

-separately or in conjunction with other disciplinary action
+separately or in conjunction with other disciplinary action taken by the

-taken by the stewards or commission.
-If
+stewards or commission.
+If exclusion is

-hearing before the stewards or commission.
+stewards or commission.
+A hearing on

-hearings conducted by the stewards or commission.
+the stewards or commission.

-this section, a race animal owned or trained by or under the care or
+an individual is excluded under this section, a race animal owned or trained by

-supervision of the individual is ineligible to be entered or to start in a race
+or under the care or supervision of the individual is ineligible to be entered

-in this jurisdiction.
+or to start in a race in this jurisdiction.

-pari-mutuel jurisdictions regarding license suspensions, revocation
+regulatory organizations or other pari-mutuel jurisdictions regarding license

-or eligibility of horses.
+suspensions, revocation or eligibility of horses.

 [15.2.1.9 NMAC - Rp, 15 NMAC 2.1.9, 3/15/2001; A, 3/31/2003; A, 5/30/2003;